Key Takeaways

 There are a few ways that you can start scraping alternative data.

-Then code a scraper that will parse the text and give you the data that you are looking for.
+The first and cheapest way is to find places that have the data you are looking for readily available.
+Then you can code a scraper that will parse the text and give you the data that you are looking for.

 Alternatively, you could hire a developer that will code the scraper for you, ready to scrape any sort of alternative data that you can think of.